projectatomic/atomic-enterprise-training/eap-latest-setup.md

         subscription-manager repos --disable="*"
         subscription-manager repos \
         --enable="rhel-7-server-rpms" \
-        --enable="rhel-7-server-extras-rpms" \
+        --enable="rhel-7-server-extras-rpms"
-        --enable="rhel-7-server-optional-rpms" \
-        --enable="rhel-server-7-ose-beta-rpms"

     **Note:** You will have had to register/attach your system first.
-Also, *rhel-server-7-ose-beta-rpms* is not a typo.
-The name will change at GA to be consistent with the RHEL channel names.

 * Import the GPG key for beta: